For Women on the Journey of Their Lives: Background and Book

 That’s when I stumbled on the work of social anthropologist Mary Catherine Bateson.
 Bateson announced in Composing a Further Life: The Age of Active Wisdom that for the first time in human history, there’s a whole new phase of life between ages 50-70+.
 Those of us living it are literally pioneering a new way of being.
 She calls it “adulthood II” – the stage after adulthood I before entering elderhood.

-Whether we know it or not, we are laying down new tracks for what this stage is about for women everywhere.
+Whether we know it or not, we are laying down new tracks for what this stage is.

 In 2016/17, I interviewed 100 women ages 50-70+ across a mix of racial, socioeconomic, professional, geographic and religious backgrounds.
 The purpose was to find the answers to these questions: